 If your doctor is recommending a shoulder replacement surgery, here is what you need to know:

 Shoulder replacement surgery is a successful option in relieving joint pain as a result of injury or disease.
 If nonsurgical treatments like medications or physical therapy are no longer helping you, your doctor may suggest shoulder joint replacement surgery.
-Several conditions such as degenerative joint disease (osteoarthritis), rheumatoid arthritis, a rotator cuff tear, or an injury as a result of an accident might lead you or your doctor to consider shoulder joint replacement surgery.
+Several conditions such as degenerative joint disease (osteoarthritis, see also work related osteoarthritis), rheumatoid arthritis, a rotator cuff tear, or an injury as a result of an accident might lead you or your doctor to consider shoulder joint replacement surgery.